opalmedapps/opal-db-management/README.md

 https://pypi.org/project/alembic/

 SQLAlchemy uses an ORM similar to Django to maintain a consistent state between python objects and the sql tables they represent.

-### TODO SQLAlchemy Basics

 ### TODO Alembic commands

+First assure your db-docker container is built and running so that Alembic can see and connect to it with the connection engine...

 https://alembic.sqlalchemy.org/en/latest/ops.html
 - alter database schema example